 This world is not new to hate-crimes, or instances of police brutality.
 Of late, mass hysteria has caught the world in its pincer grip.
 There has been greater reporting of such hate-crimes against people of color, by the very enforcers of law—the police.
 The notable deaths of George Floyd and Breonna Taylor, in the USA, paint a grotesque and ludicrous picture.

 India too has had its share of instances of police brutality and police misconduct.
 Most recently, in June 2020, the Tamil Nadu Police reportedly severely violated a father and son duo torturing and beating them to their deaths.
-During the furore owing to the Citizenship Amendment Act, 2019, the police unashamedly assaulted many protesting as well as non-protesting students.
+During the furor owing to the Citizenship Amendment Act, 2019, the police unashamedly assaulted many protesting as well as non-protesting students.

 To be precise, the justice system is not perfect anywhere around the globe; and how could it be, while being a static system in a dynamic world—a world that is becoming increasingly borderless and transcendental.
 The criminal justice system is no different.
-Seldom have various governments across the world, revamped or re-engineered its justice system to meet the changing requirements of the world.
+Seldom have various governments across the world, revamped or re-engineered their justice system to meet the changing requirements of the world.
 Areas like data protection and privacy, crypto-currency, and social media do not have enough airtight legislation to combat the issues plaguing them.